containeroo/taco/README.md

 - `INTERVAL`: The interval between connection attempts (optional, default: `2s`).
 - `DIAL_TIMEOUT`: The timeout for each connection attempt (optional, default: `2s`).

+## Behavior

+- The application performs a single connection check to the specified target.
+- If the connection attempt fails, it waits for the specified `INTERVAL` before attempting to connect again.
+- The process repeats until the service becomes available or the program is terminated.

 ## Kubernetes Init Container Configuration

 Configure your Kubernetes deployment to use this init container: